 For those who love grasslands, singletracks and exploring … come to Merritt!
 From easy city walks to exciting mountain biking, Merritt has something for everyone.

 The Merritt Mountain Bike Association (MMBA) is your local go-to-cycling-resource.
 They organize beginner rides and have lots of trail information.
 Many local trails are on Trailforks and all of Merritt’s trails are walker and horse friendly.

 There are five designated mountain riding areas with a variety of green, blue and black diamond rides: Swakum Mountain, Coutlee Plateau, Iron Mountain, Sugarloaf Mountain, and Kane Valley.

-The Tom Lacey Trail is a popular hiking/cycling trail.
+At Swakum Mountain, the Tom Lacey Trail is a popular hiking+cycling trail.
 It switchbacks up the north side of the valley with beautiful views and is open year round.
 It’s a great out and back and often there will be more hikers than bikers on it.
-For an easy access with minimal climbing, drive up to the flagpole and make your way across Tom Lacey and back along the hillside with some great views.
+For an easy access with minimal climbing, drive up to the Flagpole and make your way across Tom Lacey and back along the hillside with some great views.

-Explore the Town’s Walking Loops on foot or bike.
-Here’s the map and a link to great directions.
+Explore the City’s Walking Loops on foot or bike.
+Here’s a link to the map and directions.

 Stop in and visit Travis at Breathe Bikes for local maps and all your biking needs.
 You can buy or rent a bike, try an ebike, repair a tire or kit your bike out with all the latest gear.
 The go-to-shop in Merritt for all things bike!

 The map is a work-in-progress … if you have a route you think others would enjoy, please send tracks, photos and ideas to firstname.lastname@example.org